As a parent, if there are just three things you could know about your child's online world, what would they be?

 Conclusion: What did we learn?
 Our survey confirms what most parents/guardians already feel instinctively: we want to know if our children are safe, if they're being treated well, and if they're behaving appropriately online.

-As parents/guardians, we want the right balance between giving our kids privacy and independence while still protecting them from genuine harm.
+As parents, we want the right balance between giving our kids privacy and independence while still protecting them from genuine harm.

 Joey was built specifically to address these concerns in a way that respects both parents/guardians need to keep their children safe and teenagers growing need for independence and privacy.
 If you're interested in learning more about our approach, check out why I created Joey as a parent.